rutvik5/path-finder/README.md

 # A* path finding algorithm

 The repo contains a visualization of the A* algorithm using p5 library written in Python.
-The default problem includes a n*n grid where an agent has to travel from top-left to bottom right (This can be changed by updating the values for start, end).
+The default problem includes a n*n grid where an agent has to travel from top-left to bottom right (Destination can be changed by updating the values for end).
 The contents of this repo are as follows:

 - a_star.py : CLI version on A* algorithm.
 Contains n*n grid with following values
   - 0: available path